 United Arab Emirates

-Free trade zones (FTZs) have their own rules and regulations and generally offer tax holidays to businesses (and their employees) set up in the FTZ for a period between 15 and 50 years (which are mostly renewable).
+In addition, free zones across the various Emirates have their own rules and regulations, and typically they offer “tax holidays” or tax exemptions (usually reference to corporate income tax) to businesses set up in the respective free zone for a period between 15 and 50 years (generally renewable).

 On the basis of the above, most entities registered in the United Arab Emirates are currently not required to file corporate tax returns in the United Arab Emirates, regardless of where the business is registered.